Silent Hill HD Collection: Background and development

-Because the original source code for Silent Hill 2 and 3 had not been preserved, the development team at Hijinx Studios had to work with the incomplete code provided by video game publisher Konami, which was not the code from the published games.
+Because the original source code for Silent Hill 2 and 3 had not been preserved, the development team at Hijinx Studios had to work with the incomplete code provided by video game publisher Konami, which was not the final code from the games.
 Thus, the team had to simultaneously handle technical issues arising from porting the two games as well as those which the original development team had previously fixed; some of those problems included Heather turning blue.
 Furthermore, the team examined game textures that were present in the original games but not seen by the players, and highlighted them in the remaster; among the previously unseen textures and details are scratches on walls and clues to the games' puzzles.
 Masahiro Ito, the art director for Silent Hill 2 and 3, has speculated that the games' translucent textures, such as those used for the fog, might have proven difficult for the hardware of the PlayStation 3 to handle.

 New voice actors were brought in to re-record dialogue from both games, directed by Mary Elizabeth McGlynn, who had previously provided vocals for various soundtracks in the Silent Hill series.
 Because the games kept the original animations, the voice actors had to sync their vocal performance with the lip motions done by the previous voice actors.
 Guy Cihi, who had provided the original voice and motion capture for James Sunderland in Silent Hill 2s original release, refused to allow Konami to re-use his voice work in the remaster because he believed that the company owed him residuals for his performance.
 Troy Baker, the new voice actor for James Sunderland, disputed this, arguing that residuals for voice acting in video games were unheard of in Japan.
 Eventually, an arrangement between Konami and the original voice actors of Silent Hill 2 was reached to provide an option for the original voice acting on the remastered port of Silent Hill 2; Silent Hill 3, however, did not have that option, with "technical and logistical" difficulties cited.

 During the production of the Silent Hill HD Collection, senior associate producer Tomm Hulett was the target of harassment by a small portion of the Silent Hill fanbase, being blamed as the source of everything perceived as wrong in the series, including lost source code, the inclusion of new voice acting in the Silent Hill HD Collection, and that Silent Hill: Book of Memories was a dungeon crawler.